Aleda E. Lutz: World War II

 Lutz was in the 1st landing in Africa and on every American operation that went on around there.
 Lutz participated in six separate battle campaigns over a 20-month period, accompanied air combat missions, and conducted all-weather medical evacuations in Tunisia, Italy and France.

 Lutz helping patients off an airplane.

-As a flight nurse, Lutz flew in unmarked transport planes, which were used to carry supplies to front lines and transport patients backing out, making them legal targets for enemy fire.
+As a flight nurse, Lutz flew in unmarked transport planes, which were used to carry supplies to front lines and transport patients back out, making them legal targets for enemy fire.
 She once made four sorties in a single day onto the Anzio beachhead flight-strip while it was still under shell fire from the German army.

 On November 1, 1944, she was fatally injured in a Medevac C-47 crash near Saint-Chamond, Loire, France.

 The Medevac was transporting 15 wounded soldiers (6 German POW and 9 American soldiers) from Lyon, France, to a hospital in Italy when the plane crashed.
 The official explanation was that a violent storm was encountered.
 The pilot lost control of the plane and it crashed on the side of Mont Pilat (Crest de la Perdrix) in Massif central, at the south of Saint-Etienne and Lyon.
 There were no survivors.
 Lutz was 28 years old, and the only female on the plane.

 Lutz was one of only 16 American military females to die in combat in World War II.
 At the time of her death, Lutz was perhaps the most experienced flight nurse in the U.S. military service.
 She had the most evacuation sorties (196), most combat hours flown by any flight nurse (814) and the most patients transported by any flight nurse (3500+).

 Lutz was buried with full military honors in the Rhone American Cemetery and Memorial in Draguignan, France.
 General Mark W. Clark and Major General Thomas B. Larkin both attended her funeral.
 Lutz is the only woman buried there.